-Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, and reelected to a second term Nov.
-8, 2016.
+Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, reelected to a second term Nov.
+8, 2016, and reelected to a third term Nov.
+3, 2020.
 He was initially sworn into office on January 14, 2013.

 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

 Since becoming Attorney General, Morrisey has made fighting fraud, waste, abuse, and corruption a top priority of the Office.
-Shortly after taking office, he instituted a new policy for hiring outside counsel that has dramatically increased transparency and saved the state more than $4 million.
-He has also returned approximately $36.25 million in monies to the state and has brought in many millions more to state agency clients and consumers.
+Shortly after taking office, he instituted a new policy for hiring outside counsel that has dramatically increased transparency and saved the state more than $37 million.
+He has also returned more than $57 million in monies to the state and has brought in many millions more to state agency clients and consumers.

 In late 2015, Attorney General Morrisey established a partnership with the Social Security Administration to fight disability fraud.
-That program saved $1.4 million in its first nine months.
+That program saved $24.6 million since its inception in West Virginia.

-In addition, Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing lawsuits and submitting amicus briefs before the U.S. Supreme Court and other courts on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
-Morrisey is spearheading the 27 State litigation against the President’s Clean Power Plan, one of the most illegal and unprecedented regulations in our country’s history.
-In February 2016, the Morrisey-led coalition won a historic and unprecedented stay of the Power Plan at the U.S. Supreme Court.
+Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing lawsuits and submitting amicus briefs before the U.S. Supreme Court and other courts on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
+Morrisey led a 19-state coalition to victory in the U.S. Supreme Court after a multi-year challenge to the Obama-era Clean Power Plan, one of the most illegal and unprecedented regulations in our country's history.
+The Office's 2022 win in West Virginia v.
+EPA is among the most significant administrative and environmental law decisions of recent decades.
+Most recently, he led a 13-state effort challenging a provision in law preventing states from lowering taxes.
+He has been out in front defending the Second Amendment and human life.

 During his tenure in office, Morrisey also has transformed the Office to aggressively fight the state's substance abuse epidemic.
 That includes development of best practices for prescribers and dispensers, a first-of-its-kind initiative in West Virginia endorsed by a broad array of state and national stakeholders.